If you’re expecting to visit a yet another history museum, you are in for a surprise! Bruges Historium is all about new technologies!

 The Historium Story: an interactive tour experience

-The Historium Story takes visitors on a journey to 15th century Bruges through the story of Jacob, an apprentice of famous painter Jan van Eyck.
+The Historium Story takes visitors on a journey through 15th century Bruges through the story of Jacob, an apprentice of famous painter Jan van Eyck.

-Based on Van Eyck’s iconic painting ‘Virgin and Child with Canon van der Paele’, the story follows Jacob’s quest throughout the city.
+Based on the van Eyck’s iconic painting ‘Virgin and Child with Canon van der Paele’, the story follows Jacob’s quest throughout the city.

 The tour takes visitors through 7 thematic rooms as Jacob’s story unravels.
-Each room offers a multi-sensory immersion in Medieval Bruges and gives visitors an overview of what the people’s lives were like in 1435, from the city’s docks to Jan van Eyck’s worksop, and even Bruges ancient bathhouse.
+Each room offers a multi-sensory immersion in Medieval Bruges and gives visitors an overview of what the people’s lives were like in 1435, from the city’s docks to Jan van Eyck’s worksop, and even Bruges ancient open to all.

-Though Jacob’s story is quite compelling, Captain Ulysses regretted the lack of actual historical information provided throughout the tour.
+Though Jacob’s story is quite compelling, Captain Ulysses regretted that lack of actual historical information provided throughout the tour.